How to visit the Pinnacles, Western Australia (2024 Updated)

 Here you’ll find picnic tables and good views of the surrounding sand dunes and the ocean.
 There’s also a short walk trail and the opportunity to see wildflowers during springtime.

 You can make a detour to Lancelin to view some of WA’s most impressive sand dune and go sandboarding.
-However, from the Indian Ocean Drive turn off to Lancelin it is a 15 km trip one way and all up this will add an hour or two to your trip.
-If you’re interested in going to Lancelin see my article on Things to do in Lancelin here.
+However, from the Indian Ocean Drive turn off to Lancelin it is a 15 km trip one way to Lancelin and you need to take the same road back to the highway.
+All up this will add an hour or two to your trip.

 Once at the Pinnacles Desert, allow 1-2 hours to visit the formations and the Discovery Centre.